codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

 Create applications that are fully GitOps compliant in the Codefresh UI, from generating the application configuration manifest, committing it to Git, and then syncing and deploying to the cluster.

-Creating an application in Codefresh includes application definitions and application configuration settings.
+Creating an application in Codefresh includes defining:
+* Application definitions
+* General configuration settings
+* Advanced configuration settings

 The create application wizard guides you through the process.

-For how-to information, see [How to: Create an application](#how-to-create-an-Argo-CD-application)
+For how-to information, see [How to: Create an application](#how-to-create-an-argo-cd-application).

+After creating an application, and it is synced to the clsuter, it is displayed in the Applications dashboard.

 ### Application definitions
 Application definitions include the name, runtime, and the name of the YAML manifest.
 By default, the YAML manifest has the same name as that of the application.

+{% include
+   image.html
+   lightbox="true"
+   file="/images/applications/add-app-definitions.png"
+   url="/images/applications/add-app-definitions.png"
+   alt="Application definitions"
+   caption="Application definitions"
+   max-width="30%"
+   %}

 ### General configuration settings
-General settings define the source, destination, and sync policies for the application.
+General configuration settings define the source, destination, and sync policies for the application.

+% include
+   image.html
+   lightbox="true"
+   file="/images/applications/add-app-general-settings.png"
+   url="/images/applications/add-app-general-settings.png"
+   alt="General configuration settings"
+   caption="General configuration settings"
+   max-width="30%"
+   %}

 #### Source
 The Git repository to be tracked for changes to the application's source code.